 Triple Science is particularly useful for those students wanting to continue with one or more science subjects at A level or are considering a science-related degree at university.
-It is possible for double science students to take A level sciences, but experience has shown that these students often struggle with the demands of the A level specification.
-There will therefore be a compulsory summer module for any double science students to complete to help them cover some of the missed subject knowledge to give the students every chance to achieve their potential.
+It is possible for double science students to take A level sciences.